DSCI-310/DSCI-310-Group-8/README.md

 ## Dependencies

-Using R version 4.1.1, Jupyter and R packages listed here:
+Using R version 4.1.1, Jupyter and R packages are listed here:

 ```
     r-bookdown=0.25 \